Back to The Mycelial Grimoire

 The strongest plant on this list.
 Pacific Islander tradition.
 Significantly calms and slightly sedates without confusion.
 Used responsibly, comparable in effect to mild prescription anxiolytics.

 Important: kava interacts with the liver.
-Don’t combine with alcohol, acetaminophen, or other liver-stressing substances.
+Do not combine it with alcohol, acetaminophen, or other liver-stressing substances.
 Use noble kava varieties (avoid “tudei” varieties).
 1–2 servings in an evening; not daily for months on end.

 A Daily Protocol